 DAS MINSK Kunsthaus in Potsdam

 In spring 2019, the Hasso Plattner Foundation decided to purchase the Minsk.
-As early as January 2020, construction work began to transform it into an exhibition site for the foundation’s very popular GDR art collection.
-Modern exhibition spaces totaling 900m2 are being created on the two main floors.
-On the upper floor, a café with an outdoor terrace is planned, which will serve as a new meeting place for Potsdam.
+In January 2020, construction work began to transform it into an exhibition site for the foundation’s very popular GDR art collection.
+Completed in fall 2022, the building is home to modern exhibition spaces totalling 900m2 on two floors.
+On the upper floor, there is a café with an outdoor terrace, which will serve as a new meeting place for Potsdam.